 CAFP at Macdonald campus is the junior branch of a national association.
 Since the club came to McGill in 1970, it has given students in food related programs the chance to be part of a large network of professionals, which opens the door to attractive career opportunities and allows students to make contacts in the industry.
 Over the course of the year, members are responsible for planning fundraisers, social activities, as well as educational sessions on issues of interest to students.
 The national branch of CAFP also offers the opportunity to win several scholarships and awards.

 This is the Mac Environmental Club, dedicated to solving the environmental crisis, starting with our campus (as you might have heard before: think globally, act locally).
 We have focused our efforts mainly on making recycling more available and widespread at Mac, by bringing recycling to the main student buildings: the CC and the MS building, and not just in the residences.
-We are also interested in eliminating (or at least reducing) the use of styrofoam on campus.
+CERES has many projects, and we are always open to new ones!
+To give you an idea, last year we were up to:

 The Chinese Students and Scholars Association (CSSA) is the HOME for all Chinese students and scholars at the Macdonald campus.
 Its mission is to act as the voice of its members, and promote the diversity of Chinese students and scholars' life at Mac.
 Our main goal is to promote the understanding of Chinese culture and to foster and strengthen friendship between Chinese students and scholars and other societies both within and outside the Macdonald campus.
 INTERNATIONAL and CANADIAN students are warmly welcome to join our group.
 CSSA is the reason for us to get together and have fun!!!